 9. Baked Potatoes (Patata l-forn)

-This is the Maltese equivalent to the English Sunday roast.
+This is the Maltese equivalent of the English Sunday roast.
 The preparation is simple: a layer of onions, a layer of thickly sliced potatoes, a layer of pork steaks, another layer of potatoes, add water, season, and chuck in the oven.
 The resulting dish is delicious, with a variety of soft and crunchy potatoes.
-The potatoes can also be prepared alone, without the meat, to serve as a side-dish to another preparation.
+The potatoes can also be prepared alone, without the meat, to serve as a side dish to another preparation.

 10. Timpana (Baked pasta/rice)

-Imqaret are the traditional Maltese “street sweet” if ever there was one.
-Typically sold from small, mobile imqaret friers, imqaret consist of dates wrapped in pastry which is then deep-fried.
+Imqaret is the traditional Maltese “street sweet” if ever there was one.
+Typically sold from small mobile imqaret friers, imqaret consist of dates wrapped in pastry which is then deep-fried.
 In a restaurant, you may have them served with a dollop of vanilla ice cream.
 Yumm!